 Dripping faucet: A dripping faucet costs money.
 You pay for the wasted water and perhaps the energy to heat that water, too.
 Here's how to fix the problem.
 Part 1 Part 2

 Dripping single-handle faucet: Purchase a new faucet cartridge at your home center or hardware store, then change the cartridge in that single-lever faucet and fix the drip yourself.

 Geothermal heating: The condensate drain tube in your geothermal furnace/heating unit should be cleared of debris annually.
 Here's what to do and what could happen if you don't.

 Taking out a toilet: You've got a new toilet ready to install, but first things first -- taking out the old one.
 And you shouldn't encounter much poo, if any.
 Here's how to do it.

 Installing a toilet: Buy your own new toilet and install it yourself!
 Here are some tricks that will help.
 (You might need a second person to help with the lifting.)

 Grungy-looking toilet?
-Don't shell out for a new one just yet.
 All you may need to do is replace the seat!
 Typically, all it involves is tightening a couple of plastic wing-style nuts.
 Here's how!

 Winterize your sprinkler system: Get your self-draining underground sprinkling system set for winter!
-(This is NOT for underground systems that must be "blown out" with compressed air.
-Check your owner's manual.)
+(CAUTION: This is NOT for systems that must be "blown out" with compressed air.)